rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 └───▶ file police_academy
 police_academy: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=db4dffbb6fd12d16c55cab166d1d1a9698374b5f, not stripped
 {% endhighlight %}
-The **file** command inform us that this binary is an ELF for x86-64 architectures, that it's dynamically linked and most importantly that it's not stripped so it should be easier to disassemble.
+The **file** command informs us that this binary is an ELF for x86-64 architectures, that it's dynamically linked and most importantly that it's not stripped so it should be easier to disassemble.

 Then comes the obvious **strings** command, which will give us useful information:
 {% highlight html %}